The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Methodological Innovations

 A discrete approximation with $N$ probability-value pairs can match the first $2N-1$ moments exactly by finding $p_{i}$ and $x_{i}$ that satisfy the below equations, which are solved using well known techniques.

 Among several alternatives to distribution approximations, (Wallace 1958),{} restricts attention to finding asymptotic expansions in which the errors of approximation approach zero as some parameter, typically sample size, tends to infinity.
-We can estimate the parameters of the distributions (both the unchanged one and the one with the reduced dimensions) by setting them as discrete multivariate distributions and calculate the distance based on these estimated distributions. \end{doublespace}
+Estimating the parameters of the distributions (both the unchanged one and the one with the reduced dimensions) by setting them as discrete multivariate distributions and calculating the distance based on these estimated distributions is a practical alternative to using the truncated normal distributions. \end{doublespace} \begin{doublespace}